 Things to Remember

-1. You can press CTRL+SHIFT+ENTER from the keyboard by keeping the cursor at the end of the formulas which include arrays.
-Though it works fine by simply pressing Enter, but to be safe you can use this technique while working with arrays.
+- You can press CTRL+SHIFT+ENTER from the keyboard by keeping the cursor at the end of the formulas, including arrays.
+Though it works fine by simply pressing ENTER, you can use this technique while working with arrays to be safe.

 - How to Match Multiple Criteria from Different Arrays in Excel